HTTP-RPC/Kilo/README.md

 templateEncoder.write(results, response.getOutputStream());
 ```

-Temporal values are automatically converted to and from their `java.time` equivalents:
+Temporal values (such as "birth" and "death" above) are automatically converted to and from their `java.time` equivalents:

 * `java.sql.Date`/`LocalDate`
 * `java.sql.Time`/`LocalTime`